Sign In Register

 Is Long Beach a Good Place to Live?

 Based on current data, Long Beach receives an overall livability score of 2.6 out of 5.0, earning a grade of C+.
-Key strengths include low unemployment, a low poverty rate, high health insurance coverage.
+Key strengths include low unemployment, low crime rates, a low poverty rate, high health insurance coverage.
 Areas to be aware of include below-average incomes.
 Long Beach has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs